SelrahcD/selrahcd.github.io/_posts/2015-09-16-oop-layers.md

 As you can see it seems that we always need a Stuff in order to make an association with a Thing.
 Furthemore we hope to use that same Stuff for all the things.

-The main issue with this piece of code is the Stuff we use is going through two layers, created in a sub-layer (in `aMethodThatAssociateOneThingWithAStuff`), going up one layer (in `aMethodThatAssociatesSeveralThingsWithAStuff) before returning to the sub-layer again.
+The main issue with this piece of code is the Stuff we use is going through two layers: the Stiff is created in a sub-layer (in `aMethodThatAssociateOneThingWithAStuff`), going up one layer (in `aMethodThatAssociatesSeveralThingsWithAStuff) before returning to the sub-layer again.

 An other issue is that we are not really in control of the Stuff used.